...

 National Debt and Its Impact on Sovereign Spreads

 When a country has a high national debt or its debt is not managed well, it becomes riskier.
-This risk can cause the difference in interest rates (sovereign spreads) to increase, as there’s a higher chance of being unable to pay back the debt or rearrange how it’s paid back.
+This risk can increase the difference in interest rates (sovereign spreads), as there’s a higher chance of being unable to pay back the debt or rearrange how it’s paid.

 Imagine a person who has borrowed a lot of money.
 If they keep borrowing more and don’t manage their debts well, people will start to worry that they might be unable to pay back.
 As a result, lenders will begin charging them higher interest rates for new loans because lending to them has become riskier.
 This is similar to what happens to countries with high or poorly managed debt.